Aguascalientes Mexico Travel Guide

 Some attractions or smaller businesses might have reduced operating hours compared to peak times.

 The FMM often includes a tourism tax, which airlines usually put into international airfare.
 If entering Mexico by land, you might pay this fee separately at a bank or authorized establishment.
-Upon arrival, immigration procedures mean you show your passport and FMM to an immigration officer.
+Upon arrival, immigration procedures mean you present your passport and FMM to an immigration officer.
 You may undergo biometric data collection, including fingerprints and a facial scan.
-No special permits are generally needed for regular sightseeing within Aguascalientes city or state.
+No special permits are generally needed for standard tourist activities within Aguascalientes city or state.

 Valid for the duration of your stay (6 months recommended).